PX4/PX4-Devguide/en/README.md

 [![Releases](https://img.shields.io/badge/release-{{ book.px4_version }}-blue.svg)](https://github.com/PX4/PX4-Autopilot/releases) [![Discuss](https://img.shields.io/badge/discuss-px4-ff69b4.svg)](http://discuss.px4.io/) [![Slack](https://px4-slack.herokuapp.com/badge.svg)](http://slack.px4.io)

+> **Warning** This guide has been [merged into the PX4 User Guide](http://localhost:8080/px4_user_guide/en/development/development.html).
+It is now frozen for contributions and may be out of date.
+Please make any further edits, updates and translations in the user guide.

+<span></span>
 > **Info** This guide is for primarily for software developers and (new) hardware integrators.
 > To fly, build and modify vehicles using supported hardware see the [PX4 User Guide](https://docs.px4.io/master/en/).